gvwilson/sensibleadventures/iffy/iffy.md

 Iffy demanded as Wales closed the lid on his toolbox and picked it up.

 Wales shrugged.
-"Just a hard-to-find part for an old friend," he said, sounding fond and sad at the same time as the bot disappear around the corner.
+"Just a hard-to-find part to help an old friend," he said, sounding fond and sad at the same time as the bot disappear around the corner.
 "Come on---we should get going."